PRESERVING OUR HERITAGE

 The Tunnels is an interesting series of gold mining tunnels on the Yellow Ridge Track in Silverpeaks Forest.
 Access is restricted by forestry operations.

 Harvesting around some archaeological sites in Waipori and Silverpeaks forest has been successfully completed and were assessed for their post-harvest condition by an archaeologist during 2017.
-A newly rediscovered rock wall is currently under archaeological investigation in the company's Ferny Hill forest ahead of planned harvesting in 2018.
+A newly rediscovered rock wall in the company's Ferny Hill forest has been investigated and a permit has been issued for harvesting.
+This operation in underway during 2018.